elizar/backbone-test/README.md

     $ npm install

-Run http server to serve static files and to serve /contacts api resource
+Now do the following:

+    // run mongodb server
+    $ mongod&
+    // run http server
-    $ node server
+    $ node server.js

--
-### You've got serve!
+**You've got serve!**
-Fireup your browser and head to http://localhost:3000/ to test the app
+Go ahead and fireup your browser and head to `http://localhost:3000/` to test the app.